(Last updated on January 11th, 2021)

 SketchUp vs AutoCAD: Head-to-Head Comparison

-Let’s look at individual Criteria for comparison of SketchUp vs. AutoCAD
+Let’s look at our individual criteria for SketchUp vs. AutoCAD comparison.

 |Layouts||Tie||Tie||Same work for similar results|

 |Exporting/Importing||N/A||Winner||More versatility between programs|

 Pricing for AutoCAD is straightforward:

 Pricing for SketchUP is a little more complicated because there are levels of service:

 SketchUp Education: $55/year

 SketchUp Shop: $119/year

 SketchUp Pro: $299/year